avarga1/A-few-old-begginer-ML-projects/README.md

 # A-few-old-begginer-ML-projects
-Basic models, nothing to call home about, some examples of the basics
+A collection of some of my projects, thanks for looking!